Tebs-Lab/intro-to-deep-learning/01-intro-to-deep-learning/04-practice-exercise.md

 This exercise should take between 30 minutes and 1 hour to complete.
 The provided Jupyter notebooks contain much of the information you need to complete this exercise.
 However, you should also expect to look up information from the Keras docs, the provided external reading material, and other sources.
 You are encouraged to search for information on your own.

 Finally, this is not an exam.
 Correct answers are not provided.
-Furthermore, the exercise has enough ambiguity that many different answers will qualify as correct.
-You should be able to prove the correctness of your own answers using readily available tools.
+In fact, the exercise has enough ambiguity that many different answers will qualify as correct.
+You should be able to prove the correctness of your own answers using readily available tools—and in so doing you'll have learned quite a lot.

 ## The Exercise